Surfaces 2019 Review: Trends and highlights from the 30th annual national flooring expo - Mar 2019

 American Olean’s new Presario collection uses natural marble in three colors for its accent wall tile, available in a 12”x24” tile and a new 3”x9” tile.
 Waterwood is an oak-look tile that is inspired by the bricola wood pillars found in the waterways of Venice, Italy.
 It is available in four colors in 8”x40” planks and coordinating 11/2” hexagon mosaic tiles.
 A travertine look with subtle grain visuals can be found in American Olean’s Sunset Falls collection.
 It comes in multiple rectangular sizes and a herringbone mosaic for floor and wall use.

 Shaw’s US Floors division, which includes the Coretec brand, had a large, dramatic space at Surfaces, where it introduced a range of innovations in design and construction.
 The firm’s new 8mm Coretec Stone line introduces 40 visuals to the rigid LVT category, including polished and matte Carrara marble looks in rectangular formats, along with matte finishes in concrete, travertine and terrazzo visuals, and even some wood visuals-and featuring narrow grout lines.
 The line also features a cork back and a new mineral core that the firm says is more stable and dent resistant than SPC cores.
 It’s a proprietary formula that uses fiber resins instead of polymer to bind the mineral content.
 And later this year the firm will come out with wall products with the same core construction.
+If Coretec flooring reviews are any indication, it will be a product to keep an eye on.

 That same mineral core is also used in the new Coretec Natural Wood line, that replaces the typical vinyl cap with a 2mm sliced hardwood veneer, and it’s waterproof.
 The 7”x72” boards are 12mm thick.
 And the 16 SKU line features eight hickories and eight white oaks.

-Also new is Coretec Pro, a line of SPC products that should do well in mainstreet applications as well as in homes with high traffic impacts-which means most homes with children and pets.
+Also new is Coretec Pro, a line of SPC flooring products that should do well in mainstreet applications as well as in homes with high traffic impacts-which means most homes with children and pets.
 The 40-SKU line includes a higher end with visual and textural enhancements.

-In the Coretec Original line, the firm unveiled design enhancements, including WPC planks manufactured for herringbone installations-the click systems are set up differently-along with updated visuals and some narrower boards.
+In the Coretec Original line, the firm unveiled design enhancements, including WPC flooring planks manufactured for herringbone installations-the click systems are set up differently-along with updated visuals and some narrower boards.
 The refreshed collection is made up of 40 SKUs.

 Over the last two or three years, Mannington Mills has helped reinvigorate the sheet vinyl category with elevated design, including a range of intricate encaustic tile designs.
 The most notable new introductions at the show were Anchorage, with a visual of timeworn planks in variable lengths and widths, with dynamic but cohesive color jumps; Carrara, a marble look in a hexagonal structure; and, most notably, Morocco, a design of encaustic tiles in 6” formats set off with earthy weathered grout lines.